 Each residence hall has a capable staff available for advice and guidance.
-The staff works together to develop and maintain an atmosphere of warmth, loyalty, and high morale in an environment conducive to the goals of residential living.
+The staff works together to develop and maintain a warm, loyal, and positive community.

 Housing arrangements are made by the Student Life Office.
 Every effort is made to assign new students compatible roommates.
 Complete information concerning residence hall policies is found in the Student Handbook.